sboesebeck/morphium/Morphium Documentation.md

     void incomingData(Map<String, Object> data);
 }
 ```
-### Profilinig Listener
+### Profiling Listener
-If you need to gather performance data about your mongodb setup, the Profiling listener has you covered.
+If you need to gather performance data about your mongoDB setup, the Profiling listener has you covered.
 It gives detailed information about the duration of any write or read access:
 ```java
 public interface ProfilingListener {
     void readAccess(Query query, long time, ReadAccessType t);